 24) Britney Spears has Marilyn’s jeans

-The original pop princess was given Marilyn Monroe’s jeans from River of No Return by Tommy Hilfiger, who purchased them for $37,000!
+One of our favourite Marilyn Monroe facts features another female icon.
+Britney Spears, the original pop princess was given Marilyn Monroe’s jeans from River of No Return by Tommy Hilfiger, who purchased them for $37,000!

-25) Lastly, the ‘Marilyn Monroe Moment’….
+25) The ‘Marilyn Monroe Moment’….

 Our Marilyn Monroe Room